shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 | Saturday a.m. | -0.2054 | 0.3844 | -0.5343 |
 | Saturday p.m. | -0.2562 | 0.3297 | -0.7771 |

-Table 2: Sellling on the Optimal Island
+Table 2: Selling on the Optimal Island

 | Number of Islands | Expected Return | Volatility | Sharpe Ratio |
 |---|---|---|---|